Electric RC Versus Nitro RC Cars: Which is Best

 That ability to dissipate and disperse heat by adjusting the fuel and air mixture to control engine temperature is one of the few advantages that a nitro engine has to its electric counterparts.

-Pros of Nitro RC Cars
+What are the Pros of Nitro RC Cars

 The most obvious pros of Nitro RC cars is their level of customization.